-Extra handouts may be given out during class time.
+- 5. Extra handouts may be given out during class time.
 If you are absent, make sure you ask someone to pick up the handout for you.
-Handouts will not be available after class or on other days.
+Handouts will not be available after class or on other days. - 6.
+Some class hours will be designated as self-study hours.
+These hours will be determined at the beginning of the school year.

-4. Supplemental Examinations
+7. Supplemental Examinations